I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 You mean the Ortega brothers didn't have our best interests at heart?

-I was a 2674, which is the Spanish cryptologic linguist.
+I'm telling you, everybody that's wet behind that, I was a 2674, which is a Spanish cryptologic linguist.

-My wife is a uh Panamanian um that has become since become an American citizen.
+My wife is a Panamanian that has since become an American citizen.

-And uh we were absolutely right on what we were doing.
+And we were absolutely right in what we were doing.

-You know, we made so much progress down there as a part of Reagan and a part of conservative uh ideology and thinking.
+And we made so much progress down there as a part of Reagan and a part of conservative ideology and thinking.

-There's a reason why they called him Cabeza de Money, uh referring to Jimmy Carter as peanut head, because he had no clue of what he was doing and the damage that was caused because of his politics.
+There's a reason why they called him Cabeza de Mani, referring to Jimmy Carter as peanut head, because he had no clue of what he was doing and the damage that was caused because of his politics.

 I remember Jimmy Carter's human rights policy.

-It was to say, we are not going to trade, do business with any country that hasn't adopted the very s uh definition of quote unquote human rights that Jimmy Carter thought was proper.
+It was said, we are not going to trade, do business with any country that hasn't adopted the very definition of quote-unquote human rights that Jimmy Carter thought was proper.

-So we were we were punishing countries that were who were our allies.
+So we were punishing countries who were our allies.

 I mean, really, let's be blunt about this.

-And I'm not I'm not gonna sit here and defend the Shah of Iran, but if you want to talk about the rising Shia Crescent in that part of the the country, it started after the fall of the Shah of Iran.
+But if you want to talk about the rising Shia Crescent in that part of the country, it started after the fall of the Shah of Iran.

 So, I mean, you've got a point.